De Klassieker: Crossing the divide

 There have been quite a few players who have played for both Ajax and Feyenoord.
-The most controversial players being Johan Cruyff, Wim Jansen and most recently Steven Berghuis.
+The most controversial players have been Johan Cruyff, Wim Jansen and, most recently, Steven Berghuis.
 Hans Kraay Sr. and Leo Beenhakker have trained both clubs (with Kraay Sr. also having played at Feyenoord), while Peter Bosz was technical director at Feyenoord and later coach at Ajax.
-Ronald Koeman is the only former player and coach to hold the distinction of playing and coaching at the 'Big Three' of Dutch professional football, having been both a player and a coach at Feyenoord, Ajax and their Eindhoven rivals PSV.
+Ronald Koeman is the only former player and coach to hold the distinction of playing and coaching at the 'Big Three' of Dutch professional football, having been both a player and a coach at Feyenoord, Ajax, and their Eindhoven rivals PSV.